 Major utility and local government agencies have offered online bill payment for years and now small municipalities are considering e-payments and self-service items as an option for convenience for citizens and save money.

 In today’s computerized world, your staff, tax payers and clients in general are expecting to have immediate access to their bills, inquire on current water consumption to better manage their water conservation efforts, so MAIS Software places your District at the convenience of everyone’s schedule!
-We are also offering credit card payment on arrears accounts by means of an alternative to collection efforts; so again, the possibilities for our service are endless.
+MAIS is also offering credit card payment on arrears accounts by means of an alternative to collection efforts; so again, the possibilities for the service are endless.

-We want to offer this service to communities where counting on their own IT department or even a webmaster is out of the question.
-We have fully integrated these services with your existing MAIS software, enabling the proposed e-payment approach in a very short implementation time, not only on the cash management component, but also the ability to inquire on their own customer account online prior to posting a payment: tax balances, utility balances or status of a building permit.
+MAIS wants to offer this service to communities where counting on their own IT department or even a webmaster is out of the question.
+MAIS has fully integrated these services with your existing MAIS software, enabling the proposed e-payment approach in a very short implementation time, not only on the cash management component, but also the ability to inquire on their own customer account online prior to posting a payment: tax balances, utility balances or status of a building permit.

-We are pleased to present our schedule of fees and cost for your consideration.
+MAIS is pleased to present the schedule of fees and cost for your consideration.
 Keep in mind that the cost benefit of providing your citizens with the ability to pay, inquire on balances, reprint bills or certificates, as well as set email notices on what is going on at City Hall (maintenance alerts, etc) will save staff time, paper, postage, costly printer cartridges.
 On average sending a one page bill costs $1.50 per unit.

 MAIS Payroll meets federal, province, and local government reporting requirements, and provides for complete department and fund allocations.
 Fully interfaced to General Ledger, Work Management, Fixed Assets/Equipment Maintenance and Budgeting, MAIS Payroll is the complete solution.